 Peregrine falcon permit application

-The 2020 application is open from 8 a.m. on Feb.
-3 until 11:59 p.m. on March 31, 2020.
+The 2023 application period is open from 8 a.m. on Feb.
+1 until 11:59 p.m. on March 31, 2023.
 If you are successful in the drawing, you will need to purchase a nonrefundable raptor capture permit.
 This year, there is no application fee.

 Area open: Peregrine falcons may be taken statewide, although taking wild raptors is prohibited within the boundaries of all national parks and within all Utah state parks.